dreadwrr/pyqtalarm/README.md

 AlarmClock(parent=None, theme=None, _24hformat=True, sound_file=None, alarm_time="23:49")

-theme can be "redblack", "red", "blue" or "black"
+if no sound file will beep depending on platform alarm_time load saved alarm time in 24hr format theme can be "redblack", "red", "blue" or "black"

 functions for returning alarm time as string to save alarm time and change format

 ![Alt text](https://i.imgur.com/ZSf7fZI.png) <br>

+This was developed in windows but should be crossplatform.
+Will post updates here if I find anything and will also be testing on linux.